cloudmesh-community/book/chapters/class/516-week.md

 See @sec:docker-cluster

-Learn MapReduce examples from this section @s-hadoop-docker.
+Learn MapReduce examples from this section @sec:hadoop-docker.

 ## Week 11: Kubernetes